huggingface/blog/rocketmoney-case-study.md

   guest: true
 ---

-<h1>Rocket Money x Hugging Face: Scaling Volatile ML Models in Production</h1>
+# Rocket Money x Hugging Face: Scaling Volatile ML Models in Production

 #### "We discovered that they were not just service providers, but partners who were invested in our goals and outcomes” _- Nicolas Kuzak, Senior ML Engineer at Rocket Money._